joshydavid/information-security-study-notes/security-interview-questions/encryption-and-authentication.md

 ## If you're going to compress and encrypt a file, which one do you do first and why?

-- Compress first, then encrypt:
+- Compress first, then encrypt.
 - Reason: Compression reduces the file size by removing redundant data, making the encryption process more efficient.
 If you encrypt first, the data will be randomized, making it difficult to compress effectively.

 ## How do I authenticate you and know you sent the message?